 Mahalo to Chancellor Don Straney and Gail Makuakāne-Lundin (interim vice chancellor for student affairs) for their support of this event.
 I know this issue is difficult for many, but for us now because a Kapu Aloha has been called, the seeing is clear and restful.
 We are committed to a peaceful, compassionate and pono occupation of Maunakea that may take years.
 I do not think it will take that long.
 Because of the truth now being broadcast across social media, millions are now aware of this issue and we are being asked to remain true to what Kapu Aloha means and how it amplifies infinite capacity and potential.
 Such is the power of love!
 We are grateful to Nā Ao Koa, or as beloved kupuna Hale Makua envisioned, our Warriors of Light on the mountain who bring truth and Hawaiian intelligence to a world waiting for this kind of clarity.

 Kanilehua Scholar in Residence

 Manulani Aluli Meyer, former UH Hilo associate professor of education, is a world scholar-practitioner of Hawaiian and indigenous epistemology.
 She is currently Kanilehua Scholar in Residence at UH Hilo, teaching a course on Hawaiian health and well-being and another on cultural competencies.
 She received her doctor of education from Harvard in 1998.

-Photos by Jaysen Niedermeyer, a senior at UH Hilo majoring in marine science and an intern in the Office of the Chancellor.
+Photos by Jaysen Niedermeyer, a senior at UH Hilo majoring in marine science.
+He is a photographer for UH Hilo Stories.